Integrated Children's and General Nursing

 For the theoretical component, students will undertake modules of study that are shared with all nursing disciplines and modules that are discipline-specific.
 The subjects of study are Nursing, Biological sciences, Psychology and Sociology, with the emphasis being on Nursing (see the table below for module titles).
 In years one and two students will concentrate on nursing, biological, behavioural and social sciences.
 In years three, four and five (where applicable), students will develop and enhance their knowledge, skills and attitudes for professional nursing practice.

 For the clinical component you will be linked with one of the health service providers and will also have clinical placements in a variety of clinical settings.
-For General, Psychiatric and; Intellectual disability disciplines, this will consist of 48 weeks taking place in blocks ranging from 4 to 14 weeks in each year of the programme.
-During the fourth year of the programme you will undertake a 36-week roster of continuous placement.
 The Children's and general integrated course will consist of 58 weeks of clinical placements along with a 36-week roster of continuous placement.
 The rostered placement spans the fourth and fifth years of the course.

 - Medical nursing of infants, children and adolescents within a family-centred framework (general and specialist placements)